Metamora History

 The Underground Railroad In Metamora

 Metamora, Illinois, played a pivotal role in the Underground Railroad.
-This network of secret routes and safe houses established from 1837-1865 allowed tens of thousands of enslaved African-Americans to escape into largely into free states and Canada.
+This network of secret routes and safe houses established from 1837-1865 allowed tens of thousands of enslaved African-Americans to escape into largely free states and Canada.

 This film was made possible with the support of…